Ajayaraja II: Ghaznavids

 The Prithviraja-Vijaya states that Ajayaraja defeated the Garjana Matangas ("Ghazna Muslims").
 The Prabandha Kosha also claims that Ajayaraja defeated "Sahavadina" (Sanskritized form of Shahab-ud-Din).
 This probably refers to his repulsion of invasions by Ghaznavid generals.
 The 13th century Muslim historian Minhaj-i-Siraj states that the Ghaznavid ruler Bahram Shah made several expeditions to India during this time.

 According to Mihaj-i-Siraj's Tabaqat-i Nasiri and Firishta's Tarikh-i-Firishta, Muhammad Bahlim (Bahram Shah's governor in India) had captured the Nagaur fort.
 Nagaur was under Ajayaraja's control at least until 1121 CE, as attested by Prabhavaka Charita (the text calls him Alhadana, which appears to be a Sanskritized form of his alias Alhana).
 This suggests that Ajayaraja lost some of his territory to the Ghaznavids.
 After Bahlim died, Salar Hussain succeeded him as the governor of Ghaznavid territories in India.
 Ajayraja's victory over the Garjana Matangas was probably the repulsion of a raid by either Bahlim or Salar Hussain.

 Last years

 The prashasti found at the Adhai Din Ka Jhonpra states that Ajayaraja appointed his son Arnoraja as his successor.
 He then retired to the forest beside the Pushkar lake.

 Religion

 According to Prithviraja Vijaya, Ajayaraja was a devotee of Shiva.
 The Devasuri-Charita (in Prabhavaka Charita) suggests that he was also tolerant towards Vaishnavites and Jains.
 The Kharatara-Gachchha-Pattavali, a Sanskrit text containing biographies of the Kharatara Jain monks, indicates that he allowed Jains to build temples in his new capital Ajayameru (Ajmer).
 He also donated a golden kalasha to a Parshvanatha temple.
-Raviprabha Suri's Dharmaghosha-Stuti mentions that he was the judge of a debate between the Shvetambara monk Dharmaghosha Suri and the Digambara monk Gunachandra.
+Raviprabha Suri's Dharmaghosha-Stuti mentions that he was the judge of a debate between the Śvetāmbara monk Dharmaghosha Suri and the Digambara monk Gunachandra.